jmau111-org/iphone_security/README.md

 iOS supports a wide range of features, from facial recognition to mobile payments and many other services.
 It's also composed of specific security layers.

-## Face ID vs. Passcodes vs. usability
+## Face ID vs. Passcodes vs. Apple Watch vs. usability

 ### Use Alphanumeric Passcodes, not digits